kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/On Documenting polkadot-sdk.md

 *Expect better* from core devs of `polkadot-sdk`.
 Foundational knowledge that explains the basics of an API and how it is intended to be used is not a *nice-to-have*, but a *must*.
 Core developers should provide the foundation for educators and technical writers in the space to create new content about the latest features.
 I hope to see most of this low level documentation to live in `polkadot-sdk-docs`.

 Finally, to make this process fruitful, you, as educators, build on top of the core documentation and backlink to it.
 This creates a strong mutual incentive for both parties to benefit from one another and maintain provide their share of the work.
 More specifically, I would imagine that `polkadot-sdk` maintainers will be more and more encouraged to provide foundational API documentation, if they know these are often used.

+_Build on the shoulder of giants_, as the saying goes.
 ### Awesome Lists

 There are so many cool developer tools out there, yet I am surprised to not often find them.
 I think the best way to aggregate these are indeed a standard [`awesome-list`](https://github.com/sindresorhus/awesome).
 We have an [old one that is no longer maintained by Parity](https://github.com/substrate-developer-hub/awesome-substrate), and a new community driven [`awesome-dot`](https://github.com/haquefardeen/awesome-dot).
 I hope to see a consolidation of the two into `awesome-polkadot`, with a dedicated maintainer.